 The importance of employee engagement is well-known, by helping to reduce attrition rates and creating a positive working culture.
-By using three of the behavioral shifts as outlined in this blog, you can achieve a more positive working environment by focusing on effective teamwork as well as inspiring your team to strive for characteristics you exemplify.
+By using three of the behavioural shifts as outlined in this blog, you can achieve a more positive working environment by focusing on effective teamwork as well as inspiring your team to strive for characteristics you exemplify.

 By developing a leadership style that recognises, and consequently builds on, each employee’s self-esteem, can make employees feel appreciated and valued.
 As a result, this can motivate your staff to work together as a cohesive team to further the organisation’s goals.
 This can also be achieved through visual feedback you offer through your conduct in a team setting.